Explore the Gemstones of the Bible: A Guide to Biblical Precious Stones

 • Agate: associated with health, longevity, and wealth; believed to counter poisons and fever; a green agate variety called chrysoprasus is also noted.

-• Amethyst: associated with the tribe of Issachar; thought to prevent intoxication and promote clarity of mind and deep and pure love.
+• Amethyst: the third stone in this row sequence, associated with the tribe of Issachar; thought to prevent intoxication and promote clarity of mind and deep and pure love.

 Fourth Row: Beryl, Onyx, Jasper